ericfortis/mockaton/README.md

 exploring its [sample-mocks/](./sample-mocks) directory.
 Then, run [`./_usage_example.js`](./_usage_example.js) and you’ll see the dashboard.

-You can edit mock files without resetting Mockaton.
+You can select mock files without resetting Mockaton.
 The _Reset_ button is for when you add, remove, or rename a mock file.

 The dropdown lets you pick a mock variant, details in the next section.
 Next to it is a